Holy Trinity

 RE

-In class we will be learning: How do festivals and family life show what matters to Jews?
+In class we will be learning: How and why do people try and make the world a better place?

 Make sense of belief: